 Indeed, the product’s initial concept was actually very sound.
 DHI had chosen a very popular brand name, selected popular flavors and added lots of sugar.
 Kids should’a loved ‘em, right?
 What could possibly go wrong?
 Well, plenty, as it would turn out.
 Despite the fact they were meant for kids, for some reason, the new drinks were not carbonated.
 To most, they tasted like a flat combination of ultra-sugary Kool-Aid and…plastic…or something (yuck).

 The drinks were poorly received by the public and sales quickly flatlined.
 I remember trying out all four flavors myself, HOPING that one of them would redeem their purchase price.
 But they were all bad.
 They tasted more like the plastic jug than the flavors on the label, and I poured them all out.
 And I wasn’t alone.
-All across the country, jugs of GIjOE Survival Beverage were poured down the drain.
-The rest was returned to DHI to be destroyed or sat on store shelves for months and sometimes YEARS before being sold.
-According to GIjOE fan Samus Aran on the TNI forum…
+All across the country, jugs of GIjOE Survival Beverage were being poured down the drain.
+The rest was returned to DHI to be destroyed or sat on store shelves for months and sometimes YEARS before finally being sold.
+According to GIjOE fan Samus Aran on TNI:

 “I remember seeing these at Ocean State Job Lot (a New-England centered bargain store).
 They were little plastic canteens, filled with juices in four flavors.
 Knowing the store I got them from, they were probably a couple of YEARS old.
 Yes, I drank them anyway.
 They were vitamin fortified!
 But geez, they tasted like crap.
 Just like nasty cough syrup or something.
 But hey… they were automatically cool because they had the official GIjOE stamp of approval.
 Yeah!*